rushiagr/npf/content/blog/better-aws-command-line-interface.md

 +++

-For a user of Amazon Web Services, quickly viewing the dashboard of all resources is painful.
+For a user of Amazon Web Services, quickly viewing a dashboard of all resources is not straightforward.
 If using a web browser, the session won't persist for more than a day and one will have to re-authenticate every day.
-If using AWS CLI, then he/she might not remember the exact command (was it `aws ec2 describe-key-pair` or `aws ec2 describe-keypair` or `aws ec2 describe-keypairs`?) but even if they do, the output is a not-so-readable JSON.
-For viewing virtual machines, you might not want to see hundreds of lines of detail of your virtual machines.
+If using AWS CLI, then he/she might not remember the exact command (was it `describe-key-pair` or `describe-keypair` or `describe-keypairs`?) but even if they do, the output is a not-so-readable JSON.
+For viewing virtual machines, you might not want to see hundreds of lines of detail.
 Maybe you just wanted to see the IP of the VM so that you can SSH into it.
-And maybe you just wanted to quickly create a virtual machine to test something: do you remember all the parameters you need to specify for instance creation?
-And don't forget that you will need to specify the AMI ID of the image, even if you exactly know which distribution and version of operating system you want the virtual machine to have.
+Or maybe you just wanted to quickly create a virtual machine to test something: do you remember all the parameters you need to specify for instance creation?
+And don't forget that you will need to specify the AMI ID of the image, even if you know exactly the operating system name and version.

-There is no doubt that AWS CLI is a phenomenal piece of work.
-It allows you to do absolutely everything you can do with Amazon's cloud offering.
-The documentation is thorough and it is great for automation too, as the only thing one needs to do is to parse the JSON output.
+There is no doubt that AWS CLI is an impressive piece of work.
+It allows you to do absolutely everything with their cloud.
+The documentation is thorough.
+It is great for automation too -- output is easily parse-able JSON.
 However, it's not as human-friendly.
 It doesn't tell you which options are mandatory and which are optional.
-It doesn't remind you if you forget to specify the keypair for an instance which generally results in Google-searching 'aws cli delete instance' and creating another instance.
-The CLI has some inconsistencies too -- creating a keypair is `aws ec2 create-key-pair` but creating a virtual machine is not `aws ec2 create-instance` but `aws ec2 run-instances`.
+It doesn't remind you if you forget to specify keypair while creating an instance.
+You end up deleting that instance, then Google-searching 'aws cli delete instance' and finally creating another instance.
+The CLI has some inconsistencies too -- creating a keypair is `create-key-pair` but creating a virtual machine is not `create-instance` but `run-instances`.

 To alleviate these pains, I created a simple CLI tool called "[CCH - Cloud CLI for Humans](http://github.com/rushiagr/cch)".
 Just typing `lsvm` prints all